San7848/js-tuto-yt/README.md

 # js-tuto-yt
-A code repo for javascript at Santy Learning
+A code repo for javascript for Santy learning.